OpenEngineer/glui/README.md

 # glui
 OpenGL UI Framework built on SDL

-* cross-platform windows/linux (no mac
+* cross-platform windows/linux (no mac)

 # Handled by framework

 ## (Shift-)tab
 Tab to prev/next element with a `"focus"`

+## Focusrect
+Some elements draw act as the anchor for a focusrect when focussed.
+These elements grab keyboard input.

 # Types of elements